Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Proofs: Badness

 In this section we show that a fixed occupied site of the Cayley tree of order $d$ whose spins are distributed by the time-evolved intermediate measure has a positive probability of growing an occupied rooted subtree with $s$ or more children for each $s \leq d-1$ at any repulsion strength $\beta>0$, if the activity is greater than a critical value $\lambda_{b}(d)$.
 This leads to the typicality of bad configurations in the regime of Theorem \ref{thm:condition_bad_configurations} for large activities.

 Note that the spin-flip dynamics \eqref{eq:single_site_kernel} does not change the distribution of occupied sites, therefore it suffices to investigate the intermediate measure without time-evolution.
-First we present a result regarding the non-extremality of this intermediate measure, which shows the necessity of the general zero-one law \ref{thm:zero-one_law} for possibly non-extremal measures for our results. \begin{proposition} For $d \geq 2$, large repulsion $\beta$ and large activity $\lambda$ the intermediate measure $\mu^{\#}_{\beta,\lambda}$ is non-extremal. \end{proposition}
+First we present a result regarding the non-extremality of this intermediate measure, which shows the necessity of the general zero-one law \ref{thm:zero-one_law} for possibly non-extremal measures for our results. \begin{proposition} For $d \geq 2$, large repulsion $\beta$ and large activity $\lambda$ the intermediate measure $\mu^{\#}_{\beta,\lambda}$ is non-extremal. \end{proposition} \begin{proof} This result follows from the Kesten-Stigum criterion \cite{kesten_additional_1966} as the in modulus second largest eigenvalue $u_2$ of the transition matrix for the intermediate measure fulfils the condition